jyztintan/tp/docs/UserGuide.md

 <box type="warning" header="Warning:">

-- Remark input should be non-empty, preventing the potential misinterpretation of an empty keyphrase as a request to list all clients.
+- Input remark must be non-empty, preventing empty remark input as a request to list all clients.
 - The remarks for the filter r/ command must not contain any other prefixes which could be misconstrued as additional prefixes.
   <box type="wrong" header="Error:">